 Figure 10 shows the result of numerical simulations where, for each of the three coronagraph designs, the performance with an ideal focal plane mask is compared to a "transmission error" case and a "mask radius error" case.
-Coronagraphic performance is evaluated as the useful throughput vs. angular separation when each coronagraph design is observing the source it was designed to observe (source radii of $0.005 \lambda/D$, $0.001 \lambda/D$ and 0 for designs 1,2 and 3 respectively).
+Coronagraphic performance is evaluated as the UT versus angular separation when each coronagraph design is observing the source it was designed to observe (source radii of $0.005 \lambda/D$, $0.001 \lambda/D$ and 0 for designs 1, 2, and 3 respectively).

 In PIAACMC design 1 (a/2 = 4.0), almost all of the light is blocked directly by the focal plane mask.
 As shown in Table 1, the focal plane mask in this design is practically opaque (intensity transmission $t^2 = 2.410^{-17}$), and all but $\approx 10^{-8}$ of the starlight falls on the mask.
 This design, optimized for detection of Earth-like planets, if very insensitive to errors in mask phase shift and very robust against errors in mask size: as shown in Figure 10, a 10% error in mask size leads to no appreciable loss in performance.
+Since the mask is almost opaque ($t^2 = 2.410^{-17}$), a large relative error on its transmission will not have an effect on coronagraphic performance: for a 10^{-10} contrast detection, an increase of the mask transmission by six orders of magnitude will not affect detection.